ilaydamari/Linkedin/README.md

 Note : Becuase of the raw data from the scraping tool, most of the questions contain more Views build one on another to clean and preper the data.
        Each View seperated with doted line (------)

-### 1) Bussiness Question - Degree vs. Course, Which Path will Increase your Chances to become data analyst?
+### 1) Bussiness Question - Degree vs. Course, Which path will Increase your chances to become Data Analyst?
 ```sql
 view 1